 Sister to the British Victorian Terrace, the American Brownstone shares many of the same quirks and attributes.
-You can read about heating in combination with fireplaces, bay windows and modern, open-plan interiors in our guide to heating a Victorian terrace.
+Our guide to heating a Victorian terrace covers heating in combination with open fires, bay windows and open plan remodelling.

 The following case studies highlight some of the common issues we encounter with Brownstones.
 For additional advice on steam systems, take a look at our How to heat with steam guide.

 This duplex apartment in Park Slope was undergoing a complete gut renovation.
 Our client was seeking to modernise both the look and the operation of their historic home.
 Their key goals in terms of heating were to regulate the temperature, achieve a quieter system and a uniform look to suit their contemporary Elizabeth Roberts inspired interior.

 Fed up with a noisy, temperamental 2-pipe steam system, they assumed they were going to need a new boiler.
 However, with the other occupant of the building unwilling to contribute financially, it was going to be a very costly addition to the renovation works.